uic-library/Introduction_to_R/_episodes/03-Variables-and-Datatypes.md

 > class(sum_y)
 [1] "complex"
 >
 ~~~
 {: .output}

 ### Numeric Data Type

--	This data type is for numeric values which contain numbers with or without a decimal point,
+-	This data type represents all real numbers with or without decimal values, and is most commonly used data type.

--	This is the default number data type in R

  Example: - 1, 20.5, -97.05, -65

 ~~~